 Scripture is God’s inspired word.
 The fact that Scripture is inspired means that it is “God-breathed” (2 Tim.
 3:16-17) because it originates from God (Holy Spirit).

+a.
 Inspiration is another mystery.

 It means the Holy Spirit superintended or “carried along” each author’s writing.